Corporate Governance

 Other Initiatives

-01Ensuring the Diversity of Core Human Resources
+01Ensuring Diversity in the Promotion of Core Human Resources

 The Company’s policy for fostering human resources and creating work environments in a manner that ensures diversity is to “promote efforts to ensure diverse human resources are in the right places and the creation of work environments that enable employees to maximize their capabilities.”
-An executive officer has been put in charge of diversity to create an effective configuration.
-In its long-term management plan, the Company identifies “Foster human resources,” “Ensure mobility (hiring, retention and succession)” and “Improve engagement and organizational cohesiveness” as the three priorities of its strategy to reinforce its management of human capital.
-Given projections for the postpandemic “new normal,” in 2020 the Company launched Work Style Revolution (WSR) 2020, a project targeting the development of new work styles with the aim of boosting employee productivity and motivation.
+A director has been put in charge of diversity to create an effective configuration.

 02Sustainability Initiatives